Hossein Qoli Khan Qajar: The death of Mohammad Hasan

 In February 1769, Karim Khan appointed Hossein Qoli Khan as the governor of Damghan.
 When Hossein Qoli Khan reached Damghan, he immediately began a fierce conflict with the Develu and other tribes to avenge his father's death.
 He was, however, killed ca. 1777 near Findarisk by some Turks from the Yamut tribe with whom he had clashed.
-He was survived by two sons—Hossein Qoli and Baba Khan (later known as Fath-Ali Shah Qajar).
+He was survived by his two sons—Hossein Qoli and Baba Khan (later 2nd ruler of the Qajar dynasty known as Fath-Ali Shah Qajar).